ryuichiueda/slides_marp/prob_robotics_2025/lesson2-1e.md

 ### When components affect each other

 - Now, let's consider the following case.
     - A$_{10}$ is a power supply circuit.
-A certain team uses two, one made by X and one made by Y.
+The team uses two, one made by X and one made by Y.
         - X's circuit has a high activation rate and slightly unstable current.
         - Y's circuit has a low activation rate and stable current.
-- The activation rate of A$_{1:5}$ differs between X's and Y's A$_{10}$.
+    - The activation rates of A$_{1:5}$ differ between X's and Y's A$_{10}$.
 (Table on the bottom right)

 <center>Which should I use? </center>